 While we believe our rankings are better than any others out there, we know they are not perfect.
 Here are some caveats that we are aware of and hope to address in future rankings.

 Student learning.
 What students actually learn is a big unanswered question in higher education.
-Very few colleges try to measure learning, and very few of the ones that do release the results publicly.
+The various assessments of college student learning are controversial, few colleges use them and very few of the ones that do release the results publicly.
 In addition, we were not able to find good data on basic indicators of academic rigor, such as the number of pages of writing or reading required per assignment.
 We will continue to explore the data in hopes of finding useful indicators of student learning.

 Geographical cost of living adjustments.
-Some colleges in low-wage, low-living cost areas, such as parts of the South and Midwest, may get lower rankings because we have not adjusted the earnings data cost of living.
-But several factors added to the Money rankings in 2015 and 2016 dramatically lessen the impact of any geographic wage differential.
-The Brookings Institution skills value measure, for example, is based on national averages, so treats all schools equally.
-The new student loan repayment data shows which alumni have sufficient earnings to repay their loans, in theory raising the disposable income of students in low cost areas.
-In fact, our data show no variation in repayment rates by urban density or regional location.
-Finally, we shifted weight from the PayScale earnings numbers to the PayScale “job meaning” numbers.
-And those show no regional variation.
+Some colleges in low-wage, low-living-cost areas such as parts of the South and Midwest may get lower rankings because we have not adjusted the earnings data cost of living.
+But several factors added to the Money rankings recently lessen the impact of any geographic wage differential.
+The Brookings Institution skills value measure, for example, is based on national averages, so treats all regions equally, as does the College Scorecard employment data, and PayScale’s “Job Meaning” survey.
+The student loan default and repayment data also should treat all regions equally since it shows which alumni have sufficient disposable income to repay their loans, in theory, possibly benefiting students in low-cost areas.

 Alumni satisfaction.
 The information that’s currently available on alumni satisfaction—based on surveys and donation rates—is incomplete for many of the colleges on our list, so we were unable to include it as a measure.
 We are looking for ways to improve the alumni data and make it part of future rankings.